jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 Test and implementation confirm each other.
 Behavior resides in two independent places.
 The test defines the behavior specification, and the code implements the behavior.
 Both test and implementation are executable, and any test/implementation behavior inconsistencies should be identified when tests are executed in CI/CD pipeline builds.
 A change of behavior to one without a corresponding change to the other is likely to cause a failure.

-This is a form of [double-entry bookkeeping](https://blog.cleancoder.com/uncle-bob/2017/12/18/Excuses.html) where a mistake on one side of the ledger is caught by the other side of the ledger.
+This is a form of [double-entry bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) where a mistake on one side of the ledger is caught by the other side of the ledger.
+Bob Martin points out the similarities between double-entry bookkeeping and TDD in his [Excuses](https://blog.cleancoder.com/uncle-bob/2017/12/18/Excuses.html) blog entry.

 ## Alas, it’s not perfect
 [Testing can show the presence of bugs, but not their absence!](https://www.goodreads.com/quotes/506689-program-testing-can-be-used-to-show-the-presence-of) — Edsger W. Dijkstra